CONNECT, LEARN and SOCIALISE

 U3A Port Fairy opened for membership in November 2018 with first courses commencing February 2019.
-Our second year of courses and activities began February 2020.
-We have over 170 members.
+We are now in our third year of offering courses and activities.
+We have over 190 members.
 Our Committee of Management and Course Leaders are all volunteers from within our membership.

 Kate Donelan, President

 Sue Goy, Mary Kerr, Lorraine Mielnik, David Wilson, Monica Sammon, Robyn Carter, Tim Doeg and John Coldham